7 Sources of Retirement Income When On A Tight Budget

 Part-time Work

-Retirement is meant to be spent stress-fee, but for some retirees, doing part-time work is still an option.
+Retirement is meant to be spent stress-free, but for some retirees, doing part-time work is still an option.
 This option is best for those who want to do light work and be productive during their retirement, as it also gives retirees a sense of satisfaction and accomplishment.

-For instance, you can turn your hobbies to a side job for extra income.
+For instance, you can turn your hobbies into a side job for extra income.
 Whether it’s writing, baking, or even gardening – you can always use your skills to earn a few extra bucks.

 Social Security